-- Coordinate with your Department level solutions to send an email out to your whole programme on what issues you raised and what the outcomes were. - Update any social networking pages after each meeting or development. - Let your Faculty Officers know if you run into difficulties, or come across something you think might affect a wider range of students.
+-Coordinate with other Reps in your programme to send an email out to your whole programme on what issues you raised and what the outcomes were.

+-Update any social networking pages after each meeting or development.

+-Let your Faculty Officers know if you run into difficulties or come across something you think might affect a wider range of students.